mpthacker/Streamflow_Modeling/README.md

 Fit models with unbounded normal data model.
 Discusses the theoretical issues with this approach and lack of support from the data

 ## TruncNormMeanMod.rmd
 Fit models with truncated normal data model.
-Discusses the lack of support in the data for this approach

-## NormMeanSim.rmd
-Simulated data from unbounded normal data model to test specification of model in general.

-## TruncNormMeanSim.rmd
-Simulated data from truncated normal data model to test specification of model in general.
+More appropriate for a strictly postive variable of interest

 ## data
 Folder with most necessary files and shp_links.txt file containing links to where shapefiles may be downloaded from due to github storage limits